 Work of Jordan Willis, PhD (James Crowe, MD and Jens Meiler, PhD, mentors)

 Systems Biology is the study of the interactions among the components of a biological system, aimed at identifying properties that emerge from those interactions.
-It employs quantitative methods in order to integrate information and predict the system's behavior, often using sparse datasets.
+It employs quantitative methods in order to integrate information and predict the system’s behavior, often using sparse datasets.
 The Vanderbilt Center for Cancer Systems Biology and a newly funded training grant focused on training graduate students and post-doctoral fellows at the interface of diabetes biomedicine and engineering are associated with this track.
-Core courses in systems biology and other quantitative methods, plus courses in topics such as diabetes and cancer biology, provide the backbone of SB students' didactic curricula.
+Core courses in systems biology and other quantitative methods, plus courses in topics such as diabetes and cancer biology, provide the backbone of SB students’ didactic curricula.
+The Quantitative Systems Biology Center .
 The faculty director is Prof. Vito Quaranta, MD.

 Work of Akshata Udyavar (Vito Quaranta, MD, mentor)